 Environmental and change of land use authorisation is being sought for the Groothoek Wind Energy Facility (WEF) near Verkykerskop in Free State Province (see location in Figure 1).
 In terms of the National Environmental Management Act (Act No 107 of 1998 - NEMA), an application for environmental authorisation requires an agricultural assessment.
-In this case, because the project site includes high agricultural sensitivity land (see Section 7), the level of agricultural assessment required by NEMA's agricultural protocol is an Agricultural Agro-Ecosystem Specialist Assessment.
+In this case, because the project site includes high agricultural sensitivity land (see Section 8), the level of agricultural assessment required by NEMA's agricultural protocol is an Agricultural Agro-Ecosystem Specialist Assessment.

 Figure 1.
-Locality map of the boundary of the proposed energy facility (blue outline) to the northeast of the town of Harrismith.
+Locality map of the proposed energy facility to the east of Verkykerskop.